Mollie Holman: Education

 Holman attended Launceston Church Grammar School.
 She completed a Bachelor of Science (BSc) degree at the University of Melbourne in 1952 and a Master of Science (MSc) in 1955.
 She then moved to England where she undertook studies at the University of Oxford, completing a doctorate in pharmacology in 1957.
 She received a Doctor of Science (DSc) from Monash University in the 1960s.

 Working life

 From 1953 to 1954 Holman was a Demonstrator in pharmacology at the University of Melbourne.
 Between 1955 and 1957 she went to University of Oxford as a research student on a University of Melbourne travelling scholarship.
 In the final year at Oxford she was awarded a Wellcome research grant.

 After returning to Australia in 1958 she joined the University of Melbourne, as a lecturer in physiology from 1958 to 1962.
 She moved to Monash University in 1963 as a senior lecturer in physiology.
 Between 1965 and 1970 she was a reader in physiology.
 From 1970 to 1996 she was professor.
 She retired in 1995 and was made Emeritus Professor the following year.

-Between 1975 and 1978 she was an Commonwealth Scientific and Industrial Research Organisation (CSIRO) executive member.
+Between 1975 and 1978 she was a Commonwealth Scientific and Industrial Research Organisation (CSIRO) executive member.